-HMO, HMO-POS and PPO plans provided by Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company (HCSC).
-HMO plan provided by Illinois Blue Cross Blue Shield Insurance Company (ILBCBSIC).
-HCSCand ILBCBSIC are Independent Licensees of the Blue Cross and Blue Shield Association.
-HCSC and ILBCBSIC are Medicare Advantage organizations with a Medicare contract.
-Enrollment in HCSC's and ILBCBSIC's plans depends on contract renewal.
+Prescription Drug Plans provided by Blue Cross and Blue Shield of Illinois, which refers to HCSC Insurance Services Company (HISC), an Independent Licensee of the Blue Cross and Blue Shield Association.
+A Medicare-approved Part D sponsor.
+Enrollment in HISC's plans depends on contract renewal.

-Medicare Supplement insurance plans are offered by Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association.
+Medicare Supplement Insurance Plans are offered by Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association.